GWC-DCMB/curriculum-notebooks/paper/paper.md

-The national Girls Who Code organization provides a curriculum that teaches website and application development through programming languages like HTML and Java.
-However, our biomedical science graduate students generally have limited experience with these languages and with web development.
+The national Girls Who Code organization provides a curriculum that teaches website and application development through programming languages like HTML and Java; however, our biomedical science graduate students generally have limited experience with these languages and with web development.
 In contrast, many of us have extensive experience performing data science using the Python programming language.